SFU-Archives/email-archiving/account-owners/overview.md

 **If you require continuing access to some or all of the email after transfer do not delete it from your active email account.
 Consult an archivist to determine what is most appropriate for your own circumstances.**

 ## Transfer procedures
 Transfer procedures are different depending on whether you are transferring SFU or non-SFU email.
-At present, the only non-SFU email the Archives can acquire is Gmail.
+At present, the only non-SFU email the Archives has acquired is Gmail.
 - [Procedures for SFU email](transfer-procedures-for-sfu-email.md).
 - [Procedures for Gmail](transfer-procedures-for-gmail.md)

 ***

-###### Last updated: Apr 20, 2022
+###### Last updated: Jul 18, 2022